ntramanh1204/bookstore-web/README.md

 ## References

-- [Themewagon's Fruitable template](https://themewagon.com/themes/fruitables-free/): Bootstrap 5 template used in this project.
+- [Themewagon's Fruitable template](https://themewagon.com/themes/fruitables-free/): Bootstrap 5 template I used in this project.
-- [How to write a README](https://github.com/banesullivan/README): Helpful instructions on crafting a good README.
+- [How to write a README](https://github.com/banesullivan/README): A helpful instructions that helps me a lot when I crafted this README.